jepasq/notechain/README.md

 A blockchain-backed note taking application written in *rust*.

-# Building on Manjaro

-	sudo pacman -Sy rust
-	cargo build

-First build may be very long due to (300+) dependencies.

 # Rust major mode for emacs

 At least in *emacs* 28 or if [melpa](https://melpa.org/